Maritime Labour Convention

-The Maritime Labour Convention (MLC) comes into force for the UK on 7 August 2014.
+The Maritime Labour Convention (MLC) came into force for the UK on 7 August 2014.
 It sets out the minimum working and living rights for seafarers.

-The MLC doesn’t cover seafarers serving on the following boats:
+The MLC does not cover seafarers serving on the following boats:

 - ships navigating inland or sheltered waters subject to port regulations

 - fishing vessels

 The MLC sets out minimum standards for seafarers to work on a ship, including:

 The minimum age for seafarers will be 16.
 Night workers have to be 18 or over.

 Exceptions can be allowed for:

 - where the seafarer’s duties require it, as long as their health and safety is not affected